 - Place the trampoline away from any trees, walls, fences, or other structures that might be dangerous.
 A minimum of 8 feet of safe and clear fall zone around the perimeter of the trampoline is required.

 - Before jumping on the trampoline, make sure you’ve dressed appropriately.
 To avoid injury, avoid wearing clothing with drawstrings.

-- Tell your children to use the trampoline ladder to get on and off the trampoline.
+- Tell your children to use the DIY trampoline ladder or steps to get on and off the trampoline.

 - Before using, secure the springs, hooks, and frame with shock-absorbing protection pads.

 - Before jumping on the trampoline, be sure there are no obstacles under it.

 - To avoid injury, keep children under adult supervision whenever they use the trampoline.
 Trampolines should not be used by children under the age of five.

 - Allowing more than one person to leap at the same moment is not recommended.

 - Allowing children to do backflips, somersaults, or any other tricks on the trampoline is not recommended.